muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

 general case of any **Kit** having named attributes for which we *do* need the system to persist the literal order of attributes in the source code.

-*TODO: Consider adding Java anonymous types as an option if feasible.*

-A *SYS_Dictionary* is any of the following:
+A *SYS_Ordered_Dictionary_AA* is any of the following:

+* Any object of the Java class `java.util.LinkedHashMap`.

+Not permitted for a *SYS_Ordered_Dictionary_AA* is any of the following, to prevent ambiguity and simplify things:

-* Any object of any Java class that composes the Java interface `java.util.Map`.
+* Any object of any Java class, except for `java.util.LinkedHashMap`, that composes the Java interface `java.util.Map`, because its collection of elements is likely to be unordered.

-Note that example composers of `java.util.Map` are:
-`java.util.HashMap`,
-`java.util.TreeMap`,
-`java.util.LinkedHashMap`.

 A *SYS_Ordered_Tuple_A* is any of the following: